 Healthcare during pregnancy and childbirth in rural Africa

 In health centers in rural areas in Africa, it is not always easy for a midwife to give the best possible care to pregnant women.
 Many of these rural health centers lack immediate resources, are often without electricity, and are kilometers away from the nearest hospital with the necessary support and medical supplies for the safest and most efficient healthcare services.
-This means that women in labour are more likely to experience complications in rural settings, and the midwives who are helping them through the delivery process have limited access to the life-saving resources they need.
-This means they - the mother, and her child, are more likely to die in childbirth, or from complications afterwards.
+This means that women in labor are more likely to experience complications in rural settings, and the midwives who are helping them through the delivery process have limited access to the life-saving resources they need.
+This means they - the mother, and her child, are more likely to die in childbirth, or from complications afterward.

-Now, imagine if a remote doctor from a district hospital, could see what you see, as a midwife, guiding you through complex medical procedures, supporting you and providing medical expertise.
+Now, imagine if a remote doctor from a district hospital could see what you see, as a midwife, guiding you through complex medical procedures, supporting you and providing medical expertise.
 Imagine how many lives this could save or improved.
-Iristick, with the support from the Humanitarian Grand Challenge and in partnership with Memisa, an international NGO active in first line help on the ground in DRC, are providing smart glasses to nurses and midwives in the Democratic Republic of the Congo, connecting the remote medical staff at rural health centers with expertise at a distance.
+Iristick, with the support from the Humanitarian Grand Challenge and in partnership with Memisa, an international NGO active in first-line help on the ground in DRC, is providing smart glasses to nurses and midwives in the Democratic Republic of the Congo, connecting the remote medical staff at rural health centers with expertise at a distance.
 The smart glasses allow healthcare workers in remote areas and conflict zones to connect, in real time, with medical experts who can assist them with diagnosis, expertise, and guidance.

 Here are 3 ways Iristick is fighting against maternal and infant mortality in the Democratic Republic of the Congo: